sylkenio/nextjango/README.md

 - 🧪 Developer-first architecture with batteries included, but replaceable
 - 🧰 Easily extendable with custom page and model generators

+## 🐍 Optional Python requirement

+Python 3 is optional but needed for the Django backend and for running the Python-dependent test suites.
+When Python isn't installed, those tests will automatically be skipped.

 ## 📦 Installation

 Install Nextjango globally (optional):